larrykoster/Assignment_01/README.md

 ## Instructions

+1. [Fork this repository](https://help.github.com/articles/using-pull-requests/) to your GitHub account.
+2. Write your solutions in R Markdown in a file named `solutions.Rmd`.
+3. When you are ready to submit your assignment, [initiate a pull request](https://help.github.com/articles/using-pull-requests/#initiating-the-pull-request).

 ### Problem 1: Data Wrangling and Viz Refresher

 The file [democracy.csv](https://raw.githubusercontent.com/POLS503/pols_503_sp15/master/data/democracy.csv) contains data from Przeworski et. al, *Demoracy and Deveolpment: Political Institutions and Well-Being in the Worlds, 1950-1990* [^1].